April 1, 2026 - American Journal - Breanna Morello

 If they wind up building that parking on ground level, that takes away from the space that they could be using just to build another unit.

-But if they go below ground, that costs a lot of money.
+But if they go below ground, That costs a lot of money.

-So either way, that needs to be figured into the cost of the overall unit and eventually the price that you pay.
+So, either way, that needs to be figured into the cost of the overall unit and eventually the price that you pay.

-Other requirements like a minimum lot size, a minimum amount of open planted space, or a minimum amount of common space.
+This also isn't including all the other requirements like a minimum lot size, a minimum amount of open planted space, or a minimum amount of common space.

 And all of a sudden, building a 600 square foot apartment is now costing you the equivalent of building 1,100 square feet with everything else that you have to add on to it.

-And of course, they have to charge, like you're buying or renting 1,100 square feet.
+And of course, they have to charge, like You're buying or renting 1,100 square feet.

-You also have this completely backwards permit system that creates indefinite delays, where to run plumbing, you have to get a permit for that.
+You also have this completely backwards permit system that creates indefinite delays.

 But before you could get that permit, you have to go to a different department to get a permit to dig a trench.